 It’s not a long-term solution you can sustain for the rest of your life.
 And it sets you up for failure and disappointment.

-You should, however, know how much your expenses are every month, but you don’t need to keep track of each penny like a regular budget requires.
+You should, however, know how much your expenses are every month.
+But you don’t need to keep track of each penny as a regular budget requires.
 For most individuals, it’s roughly the same amount per month.